 Warrants and Derivatives.
 The Company has issued convertible notes that include rights to convert the notes into Microvision common stock.
 The Company also issued warrants to purchase common stock in connection with the notes.
 The Company accounts for these derivatives and warrants under the guidance provided by FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities and Emerging Issues Task Force Issue No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.
 The Company uses the Black Scholes option pricing model to estimate the value of these instruments.
 The Company uses the Black Scholes model because it is widely accepted and provides comparability across a wide range of similar companies.
 The use of the Black Scholes model requires management to evaluate a range of estimates and determine the reasonable estimate of future stock volatility and interest rates.
 Changes in these estimates could result in a materially different valuation of the instruments.
-Other models for valuing these instruments exist and the use of an alternative model could result in a materially different valuation of the instruments.

 Litigation.
 The Company believes that the probability of an unfavorable outcome to any potential pending or threatened litigation is low and therefore has not recorded an accrual for any potential loss.
 The Company's current estimated range of liability related to any potential pending litigation is based on claims for which our management can estimate the amount and range of potential loss.
 As additional information becomes available, the Company will assess the potential liability related to any pending litigation and, if appropriate, revise its estimates.
-Such revisions in the Company's estimates of the potential liability related to any pending litigation and, if appropriate, revise its estimates.
-Such revisions in the Company's estimates of the potential liability related to any pending litigation and, if appropriate, revise its estimates. impact our results of operation and financial position.
+Such revisions in the Company's estimates of the potential liability could materially impact our results of operation and financial position.